Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

 ##### Dashboard link: [Here](https://lookerstudio.google.com/s/uMGgaIay7bA)

+- setup Dataform and transfer all models there
-- add individuals cars data, question: what dashboard? should be interesting to see
+- add individuals cars data, question: what dashboard? should be interesting to see: total cars average car age in every municipality average power in every city average engine capacity

-- implement model via dataform?
+- create v2 dashboard
+- inform about technical & fundamental changes